Ten matches with black heads and white sticks laid out on a gray surface, with some of the matches burned at the tips.

 Signs You May Be Experiencing Burnout

-Using an Internal Family Systems (IFS)-informed approach, we explore the internal “parts” that keep you pushing past your limits.
+Using an Internal Family Systems (IFS) informed approach, we explore the internal “parts” that keep you pushing past your limits.
+Attachment theory helps us understand why certain parts work so hard—often to protect against old fears of disapproval, rejection, or not being enough.

 Together, we:

-Explore the fears beneath the pressure to perform
+- Explore the fears beneath the pressure to perform and how they connect to early attachment patterns

-When these protective parts feel supported, your system can finally relax.
+When these protective parts feel supported—and your attachment system feels safer—your whole system can finally relax.

 Therapy helps you create realistic, long-term strategies such as: